Technologicat/unpythonic/doc/features.md

 **Added in v0.14.2**.

+**Changed in v0.14.3**. *The multiple-dispatch decorator `@generic` no longer takes a master definition.
+Methods are registered directly with `@generic`; the first method definition implicitly creates the generic function.*

 The ``generic`` decorator allows creating multiple-dispatch generic functions with type annotation syntax.

 We also provide some friendly utilities: ``typed`` creates a single-method generic with the same syntax (i.e. provides a compact notation for writing dynamic type checking code), and ``isoftype`` (which powers the first two) is the big sister of ``isinstance``, with support for many (but unfortunately not all) features of the ``typing`` standard library module.